State Reciprocity: Teacher

 The National Association of State Directors of Teacher Education and Certification (NASDTEC) created the Interstate Agreement to help fill teacher shortages by allowing teachers to transfer their license more easily from state to state.
 States who participate in the Interstate Agreement create a reciprocity statement that outlines all requirements out-of-state teachers must complete prior to earning reciprocity.

-Teaching Reciprocity Agreements in Oregon: Out-of-state teachers seeking reciprocity in Oregon must first earn a Reciprocal Teaching License.
-You can do this by having your fingerprint cleared for a background check, submit your official transcripts verifying your bachelor's degree and by submitting your official transcripts for your teacher preparation program.
+Teaching Reciprocity Agreements in Oregon: Out-of-state teachers seeking licensure in Oregon must first earn a Reciprocal Teaching License.
+You can do this by having your fingerprints cleared by the Oregon State Patrol and FBI for a background check, submit your official transcripts verifying your bachelor's degree and successful completion of a state accredited teacher preparation program.
 You may also take the extra step of submitting all of your testing scores for your current out-of-state license.
 Although this is not a requirement, it will help TSPC provide you with the best advice for indicating what Oregon standard license you should work towards earning.

 You can find details about Oregon's reciprocity agreement below.